julzaza/wildwitchherbs/_posts/2026-01-17-womens-herbs-life-stages-folk-medicine.md

 ## FAQ

-**Is this medical advice?**
-No. This article documents historical and folkloric practices.
-Many herbs listed may be toxic if used incorrectly.

 **Can I use these herbs today?**
 Some herbs are safe and widely used; others require caution.
 Always consult a trained herbalist or physician before experimentation.